craig@blackpagedigital.com

 virtual machines at ParcPlace Systems, a

-spinoff from Xerox PARC (and now part of Cincom Systems).
-I later
+spinoff from Xerox PARC.
+I later joined Atari

 Games, where I applied object-oriented system concepts to the